 Valerie Tissue began dancing at the age of six and never stopped!
 She attended Western Carolina University where she received a Bachelor of Fine Arts with a concentration in Acting.
-During her time at WCU, Valerie appeared in many main stage productions including 1776, Barefoot in the Park, 1940’s Radio Hour, Midsummer Night’s Dream and more.
+During her time at WCU, Valerie appeared in many main stage productions including 1776, Barefoot in the Park, 1940’s Radio Hour, Midsummer Night’s Dream, and more.
 While attending WCU, Valerie began her professional musical theatre career at Theatre West Virginia.
 Valerie starred in many of TWV’s summer stock productions including Wizard of Oz (Dorothy twice!), Grease (Rizzo), Fiddler on the Roof (Hodel), Anything Goes (Purity) and Hatfields and McCoys (Roseanne McCoy), to name a few.
-After graduating from WCU, Valerie stayed on at TWV to be Road Manage/Performer in a nine-month children’s tour which traveled all over West Virginia and parts of Pennsylvania playing to elementary, middle, and high school students.
-Valerie’s career then took her to Fort Myers, FL and the Broadway Palm Dinner Theatre where she performed in Funny Girl and Showboat, and then she was off to Battle Creek, MI to play one of her favorite roles Annie Oakley in Annie Get Your Gun.
+After graduating from WCU, Valerie stayed on at TWV to be Road Manager/Performer in a nine-month children’s tour which traveled all over West Virginia and parts of Pennsylvania playing to elementary, middle, and high school students.
+Valerie’s career then took her to Fort Myers, FL, and the Broadway Palm Dinner Theatre where she performed in Funny Girl and Showboat, and then she was off to Battle Creek, MI to play one of her favorite roles, Annie Oakley, in Annie Get Your Gun.